tanwi1234/-OOPS-concept-/README.md

  </ul>
  <li><b>Runtime polymorphism</b>: This type of polymorphism is achieved by Function Overriding.</li>
 •	Function overriding :when a derived class has a definition for one of the member functions of the base class.
 That base function is said to be overridden.
+ <li> Runtime Plolymorphism used  virtual functions </li>
+ <li> Virtual functions are used with inheritance, they are called according to the type of object pointed or referred, not according to the type of pointer or reference.
+Virtual keyword is used to make a function virtual.</li>

+Following things are necessary to write a C++ program with runtime polymorphism (use of virtual functions)
+1) A base class and a derived class.
+2) A function with same name in base class and derived class.
+3) A pointer or reference of base class type pointing or referring to an object of derived class.
 </ul>
 <br>